avinash403/easy-validator-js/README.md

-# validator-js
+# Easy ValidatorJs
-Provides an easy way to validate forms and gives custom error messages
+Provides an easy way to validate forms and gives custom error messages.
+Ideal with frameworks like reactJs and vueJs

 ### Installation by npm
 	$ npm install validator-js --save